Post cover

 4. Setting the node version for new terminal sessions

 Some of the changes made by nvm to node version applies only to current terminal session.
-If you would like to keep the configuration for new sessions, you have the following options: a) Create a .nvmrc file containing the node version in the home or any other root directories; b) Use the command
+If you want to keep the configuration for new sessions, you have the following options: a) Create a .nvmrc file containing the node version in the home or any other root directories; b) Use the command

 nvm alias default 0.12